 The course will allow the student to investigate various processes of interlacing.
-Both on loom and off loom techniques will be explored along with basketry techniques.
+Students will work primarily on the loom learning multi harness weaving, Ikat dying with additional off -loom exploration such as basketry techniques.
 Meets General Education Arts requirement.

 ART 236 Graphic Design and Visual Culture: Seeing, Thinking, Making (3)